Nighty3098/MY_NOTES/Projects/OWL/Backend/Backend documentation.md

 - **Security**: Replace `SECRET_KEY` in the configuration with a secure key from an environment variable (`os.getenv("SECRET_KEY")`).
 - **Logging**: Configure log rotation in `logger` to prevent file overflow.
 - **Documentation**: Use Swagger (e.g., via `flask-swagger-ui`) for automatic API documentation generation.
+- **Password Security**: Ensure that password transmission occurs over a secure channel (HTTPS).
+If there are specific password complexity requirements (e.g., minimum length, special characters), consider adding them as a note or implementing server-side validation.